m-nez/lambda-exception/README.md

     Pushes a reference to the local co_varnames[var_num] onto the stack.
 ```

-So we push the reference to 'x' on the stack.
+So we push the reference to 'x' onto the stack.
 The varnames is a list of strings containing only 'x'.
 We will push the only argument of the function we are defining to the stack.

 The next byte is the opcode for `RAISE_VARAGS` and the next byte is its argument i.e. 1.